Tracking Change is an advocacy platform to turn data into action.

 Tracking Change promotes data-driven models of transparency and accountability.

-All That Philly Jazz is a digital history project at the intersection of technology, art and civic engagement.
-We are mapping Philadelphia’s jazz heritage, including historic places and events, jazz venues, Walk of Fame plaques and murals.
+All That Philly Jazz is a digital mapping project at the intersection of technology, art and civic engagement.
+We are mapping Philadelphia’s jazz heritage from bebop to hip-hop.
+We are mapping places of historical significance, jazz venues, Walk of Fame plaques, murals and other points of interest.
 The images will be contextualized with data from, among other sources, Echo Nest and Rdio.

-Much of Philadelphia’s jazz legacy has disappeared.
-Public places and jazz clubs fell victim to the 1964 race riots, urban renewal and urban removal.
+Much of Philadelphia’s jazz legacy has been erased.
+Public places and jazz clubs fell victim to the 1964 race riots and urban renewal.
 As a result, the history largely resides in the memories of those who were there.
 So to preserve the history for future generations, All That Philly Jazz is crowdsourced.
-Community members are invited to share their memories of the jazz scene back in the day.
+Community members are invited to share their stories, photos, etc., of the jazz scene back in the day.

 Yo!
 Philly Votes is an Ushahidi-powered app that aggregates and maps Election Day incident reports in real time to help ensure that problems encountered at the polls are addressed in real time.
 The app was included in Philadelphia Weekly’s 2012 Voters Guide and named “Map of the Week” by the Philadelphia Public Interest Information Network.